wamazeka/photo_hacks/README.md

 ## FTPS for Sony A7C

 Proxmox LXC container Alpine with VSFTPD

+- raw template Alpine container
+- `apk add vsftpd`
-- create user
+- `adduser USERNAME`
-- create certificate
+- create certificate with openssl
-- copy config
+- copy my config
 - setup server in camera

 I use NAS mount point in /mnt/nas, you can use something else, or just FTP client